 All students take a total of 120 credits per level.

-- Contemporary Issues in the Criminal
+- Contemporary Issues in Criminology and Criminal Justice

 - Entry Requirements